limunglazba/my-notes/topics/GitHub.md

   git status
   ```
 - Commit changes to the repository with a message (-m) "First commit".
 Important: this still is not uploaded to the repo.
+- If you commit changes without '-m', exit the screen with ESC + :wq
 ```cmd
 git commit -m "First commit"
 ```